diogoteles08/diogoteles08/README.md

 See below some of the tools developed by GOSST and the OpenSSF:

-* [Scorecards][scorecards]: automated checks to evaluate a project's security practices and suggest improvements as needed
+* [Scorecard][scorecard]: automated checks to evaluate a project's security practices and suggest improvements as needed
 * [SLSA (pronounced "salsa")][slsa]: a standard and protocol to ensure an artifact's provenance, guaranteeing it comes from the expected location and process.
 It prevents tampering and improves the integrity of infrastructure and consumed packages
 * [Sigstore][sigstore]: keyless signing and verification of artifacts
 * [OSS-FUZZ][oss-fuzz]: automated [fuzzing][fuzzing] at scale, now fuzzing 800+ projects in 6 languages